 Need a good substitute for Dutch-processed cocoa powder (also known as Dutched chocolate, European-style cocoa or alkalized cocoa)?
 Here are three replacements that you can make from basic pantry ingredients.
 Pick one, and get your recipe back on track in less than two minutes time.

-- Unsweetened cocoa powder (natural cocoa powder)
+All you need is unsweetened cocoa powder (natural cocoa powder) and baking soda.

 Replace the Dutch-processed cocoa called for in your recipe with an equal amount of unsweetened cocoa powder.
 Then, knock back the acidity by adding 1/8 teaspoon of baking soda for every three Tablespoons of cocoa powder used.